berngp/mesos-spark-docker/README.md

       -e PYSPARK_DRIVER_PYTHON=ipython2 \
       sparkmesos:latest /opt/spark/bin/spark-submit --driver-memory 500M \
                                                     --executor-memory 500M \
-                                                    /opt/spark/examples/src/main/python/pi.py 1
+                                                    /opt/spark/examples/src/main/python/pi.py 10

-docker run -it --rm \
-      -e SPARK_MASTER="mesos://zk://192.168.99.100:2181/mesos" \
-      -e SPARK_IMAGE="sparkmesos:latest" \
-      -e PYSPARK_DRIVER_PYTHON=ipython2 \
-      sparkmesos:latest /bin/bash

 ## Conclusion and further Notes

-Although we were able to run a Spark Application within Docker containers in Mesos there is more work to do.
+  Although we were able to run a Spark Application within a Docker containers leveraging Apache Mesos there is more work to do.
 We need to explore containerized Spark Applications that spread across multiple nodes along with providing a mechanism that enables network port mapping.

 ## References